beingaturtle/beingaturtle.github.io/docs/task1.md

     <li id="staremoji"> ⭐&nbsp How to access and view your course schedule </li>
 </ul>

+## Next Steps
-Excellent work.
-Feel free to proceed to the next step!
+Excellent work!
+Feel free to proceed to the next step.
 <br>
 <br>
 [**Changing BCIT Email Signature**](task2.md)